 Enter the following information:

-Select Create + review, and when validation checks have passed, click Create.
+Select Create + review, and when validation checks have passed, select Create.

 The deployment may take a couple of minutes to complete.

-- After the storage account is created, click Go to resource
+After the storage account is created, select Go to resource.

 Create a file share in the storage account

-Select the File Shares app icon, then click + File share.
+Select File shares under Data storage, and then select + File share.

 Restrict network access to a subnet